The Dual Space \(\mathcal{X}^*\)

 Looking Ahead: From Hilbert Spaces to Manifolds

-Let us summarize the conceptual journey of this chapter with a roadmap:
+Let us summarize the conceptual journey of this page with a roadmap:

 The space is self-dual.